Convicts in Australia: Van Diemen's Land (Tasmania)

 In 1803, a British expedition was sent from Sydney to Tasmania (then known as Van Diemen's Land) to establish a new penal colony there.
 The small party, led by Lt.
 John Bowen, established a settlement at Risdon Cove, on the eastern side of the Derwent River.
-Originally sent to Port Philip, but abandoned within weeks, another expedition led by Lieutenant-Colonel David Collins arrived soon after.
+Originally sent to Port Phillip, but abandoned within weeks, another expedition led by Lieutenant-Colonel David Collins arrived soon after.

 Collins considered the Risdon Cove site inadequate, and in 1804 he established an alternative settlement on the western side of the river at Sullivan's Cove, Tasmania.
 This later became known as Hobart, and the original settlement at Risdon Cove was abandoned.
 Collins was appointed as the first Lieutenant-Governor of Van Diemen's Land.

 When the convict station on Norfolk Island was abandoned in 1807–1808, the remaining convicts and free settlers were transported to Hobart and allocated land for resettlement.
 However, as the existing small population was already having difficulties producing enough food, the sudden doubling of the population was almost catastrophic.

 Starting in 1816, more free settlers began arriving from Great Britain.
 On 3 December 1825 Tasmania was declared a colony separate from New South Wales, with a separate administration.